-The LPVB (DWR Groundwater Basin 4-008) is bounded to the north by South Mountain and Oak Ridge; to the northeast and east by the foothills of Big Mountain; to the south by the Springville fault (western segment of the Simi-Santa Rosa fault) the Camarillo Hills, the Somis Gap, and the Las Posas Hills; and to the west by the Oxnard Subbasin of the Santa Clara River Valley Basin (Figure 1-1, Vicinity Map for the Las Posas Valley Basin, and Figure 1-2, Administrative Boundaries for the Las Posas Valley Basin).
+The LPVB (DWR Groundwater Basin 4-008) is bounded to the north by South Mountain and Oak Ridge; to the northeast and east by the foothills of Big Mountain; to the south by the Springville Fault (western segment of the Simi-Santa Rosa Fault) and the Las Posas Hills; and to the west by the Oxnard Subbasin of the Santa Clara River Valley Basin (Figure 1-1, Vicinity Map for the Las Posas Valley Basin, and Figure 1-2, Administrative Boundaries for the Las Posas Valley Basin).
 The LPVB ranges in elevation from approximately 100 feet above mean sea level (msl) in the southwest to more than 1,500 feet msl in the northeast.